Modern Languages

 Paper 3: Speaking |

-A commitment to reading around the topics studied and doing extra work outside of the classroom is compulsory in this subject.
+A commitment to reading around the topics studied, taking an interest in Hispanic news and culture and doing extra work outside of the classroom is compulsory in this subject.

 University courses: